jdmonin/JSettlers2/README.txt

 Database Setup
 --------------

-If you want to maintain user accounts, you will need to set up a MySQL or PostgreSQL database.
+If you want to maintain user accounts, you will need to set up a MySQL, SQLite, or PostgreSQL database.
 This will eliminate the "Problem connecting to database" errors from the server.
 We assume you have installed it correctly.